ResearchIT/RIT-Presentations/reproducibility/reproducibility.md

 and management easier, with different focuses (ease of use, compatibility, reproducibility, etc.)

 * [Spack] is the best option we've found for scientific reproducibility and ease of use
-* Research IT has contributed several hundred packaghttp://languagelog.ldc.upenn.edu/nll/?p=21956es so far
+* Research IT has contributed several hundred packages so far
 * We're currently installing a new software tree for the University based on Spack
 * You can also use [Spack] in your home directory as an easy way to install packages